 Aug 01, 2023: Replaced the Samsung Odyssey Neo G7 S32BG75 with the Samsung Odyssey Neo G8 S32BG85 because it's better; removed the LG 27GR95QE-B to better reflect how people are looking for 120Hz monitors; replaced the Gigabyte M32U with the Gigabyte M27U for consistency with other articles; updated Notable Mentions based on changes.

 Apr 12, 2023: Restructured the article to better reflect the gaming monitor market; replaced the Gigabyte AORUS FO48U OLED with the Samsung Odyssey Neo G7 S32BG75; added the LG 27GR95QE-B as the 'Best Upper Mid-Range Monitor'; replaced the LG 32GP850-B and the HP X24ih with the LG 27GP850-B and the Acer Nitro XF243Y Pbmiiprx because they're easier to find; updated Notable Mentions based on changes.

 Feb 08, 2023: Replaced the LG 27GP850-B with the LG 32GP850-B because it's easier to find; replaced the LG 24GL600F with the HP X27q because it's better overall; updated Notable Mentions based on changes.

-Our recommendations are based on what we think are the best monitors currently available that you can use at 120Hz.
-They are adapted to be valid for most people, in each price range.
+Our recommendations are based on what we think are the best monitors currently available that you can use at 120Hz, including the best 4k 120Hz monitors.
+They are adapted to be valid for most people in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.